Tulane Home Tulane Shield logo linking to site home page

 Notes:

-• The aforementioned methodologies (federal and institutional) determine the EFC, which is the amount of money, based on the respective standardized formula, that a family is expected to contribute towards educational costs in a given year.
+• The aforementioned methodologies (federal and institutional) determine the federal SAI (Student Aid Index) and institutional EFC (Expected Family Contribution), which basically reflects the amount financial strength, based on the respective standardized formula, that a family is expected to be able to devote towards educational costs in a given year.

 • While many variables are used in the methodology calculations, the most common factors in the calculations are as follows: